-Geologic Formations and Their Water-bearing Properties
+Geologic Formations and Their Water-bearing Properties, continued

 The Meade formation was recognized by Cragin (1896, p.
 53) as the Meade gravels which was the name proposed by him for the lowest of three "terranes" in the vicinity of the old Vanhem post office in sec.
 13, T. 30 S., R. 23 W., Clark County (Hibbard, 1944b, p.
 709).
 Cragin also gave the name Pearlette ash to the deposits of volcanic ash in that region.
 Smith (1940, pp. 100-111) assigned the names Odee formation, Equus niobrarensis beds, and Jones Ranch beds to Pleistocene deposits in Meade County and adjacent areas.
 The Meade formation was redefined by Frye and Hibbard (1941, PP. 411-419) to include Cragin's Meade gravels and Pearlette ash, Smith's Odee formation, Equus niobrarensis beds, and Jones Ranch beds, and all other beds of Pleistocene age above the Rexroad and below the Kingsdown silt.
 Additional paleontologic studies by Hibbard* indicate that the Jones Ranch beds are equivalent to a part of the Kingsdown silt and therefore should not be considered a part of the Meade formation.